LeonimusTTV/CheatLoader/README.md

 5. Now inject it and have fun :)

-PS: for LoL you must start a game to be able to inject
+PS: for LoL you have to launch the client and after inject

 #### If you get an error, make sure to follow the steps that could fix the error before posting an issue